-Download the latest addition to our SEO Best Practice Series, Best Practices for Multiple Web Properties and SEO, for a complete list of pros and cons, best practices for building and for consolidating, and a quick-and-easy flowchart to help you sum it all up into a final decision.
+Available soon: The latest addition to our SEO Best Practice Series, Best Practices for Multiple Web Properties and SEO, for a complete list of pros and cons, best practices for building and for consolidating, and a quick-and-easy flowchart to help you sum it all up into a final decision.

 Building a second website is not a quick-fix for any digital marketing strategy, least of all SEO, but there are some situations when it might make sense.

 *Note: The SEO benefits that inspire many marketers to consider building multiple websites are long-term, no-guarantee goals.
 The new site has to earn its own organic authority with search engines before either of these benefits can be expected.